rachelslurs/rachelslurs.github.com/resume.md

 permalink: /resume/
 ---

-I am a 31 year old software engineer, specializing in the front end of the web.
+## Experience Overview

-##Experience Overview
+My most recent experience was as a Front End Engineer on the tech team at Hillary for America, the presidential campaign of Hillary Clinton.

-My most recent experience was on the Research and Development team at tech consultancy, Control Group.
+Before I worked on the campaign, I was a Software Engineer on the Research and Development team at tech consultancy, Control Group (now Intersection).
 I worked with clients such as the ACLU, World Wide Group, and the Edward M. Kennedy Institute for the Senate.

-##Education
+## Education

 <div horizontal justified layout>
 	<div flex two><b>Sarah Lawrence College</b>, Bachelors of Arts</div>